 A true food wine integrates itself into a meal, emphasizing the flavors of the dish, cleansing the palate, and maintaining freshness.
 When a wine and dish work together, the wine tastes better with the food and the food tastes better with the wine.
 Thankfully there are many ways to create these matches.

 Our grapes come from a wide variety of different sites.
-It is important that my wines to reflect the personality of each location.
+It is important that my wines reflect the personality of each location.
 Some sites create wines that are bold and rich, others create wines that are pure and fresh.
-These “terroirs” or site-driven personalities influence the way wines interact with different foods.
+These “terroirs”, or site-driven personalities, influence the way wines interact with different foods.

 A good analogy is the way a chef creates food with a distinct personality.
 They use the same meat and vegetables as other chefs, but produce very different flavor and textural elements.
 The same thing happens when Winemakers pick from distinct sites at different ripeness levels and choose different production methods.

-I focus on creating food compatibility for all my wines and I have enjoyed my wines with a wide range of foods.
-For me some pairings stand out as memorable.
-This guide is intended as a stimulant to your creativity instead of a set of rules.
-Your personal taste should be the first priority; if you like it, then it is a good pairing! -Mark
+The balance of aromas, flavors, and most importantly, textures in my wines interact with a wide range of foods.
+For me, some pairings stand out as memorable.
+This guide is intended to act as a stimulant to your creativity, instead of a set of rules.
+Your personal taste should be the first priority; if you like it, then it is a good pairing! - Mark

 Our Pinot blanc Freedom Hill Vineyard was created for NW shellfish.
 The lovely tree fruit aromas and flavors play well against the essential “sweetness” of fresh shellfish.
-I ferment Pinot blanc in both tank and French oak barrels, leaving the wine on its lees for eight months.
+I ferment Pinot blanc in both stainless steel tanks and French oak barrels, and leave the wine on its lees for eight months.
 My intention is to create a balance for the rich texture of shellfish on your tongue.
 It also works very well with rich white fish dishes and appetizers.

 Wines with finesse and balance are important, but an even better match are wines of clarity or purity.
 These could be wines of Provence, many Rosés, and wines from cooler regions.
 They all highlight the simplicity of the food preparation and freshness of the flavors.

-Our Pinot noirs from Temperance Hill and Vitae Springs have that "purity" of expression.
-Both come from cool sites that ripen later thus always retaining a healthy backbone of acidity.
+Our Pinot noir from Temperance Hill has that "purity" of expression.
+Its comes from a cool site that ripens later thus always retaining a healthy backbone of acidity.
 The "smoky" background note in Temperance Hill matches very well with the smoky flavors that come from the grill.

 The key with these dishes is texture.
 If you take a piece of red snapper, sauté it and serve with white rice, the flavor experience is fundamentally different that if you crust the fish with almonds and serve it with a lemon caper sauce and risotto.
 Both start with fish and rice but end in very different places.